 - 13. Pattern restrictions.
 In some applications, there may be a limit on the total number of final product widths that may appear in a pattern, and/or a limit on the number of "small" widths in a pattern.
 The first restriction would apply, for example, if there were a limited number of take-up reels for winding the slit goods.
 The second restriction might occur in the paper industry where rolls of narrow product width have a tendency to fall over, so one does not want to have too many of them to handle in a single pattern.
 Some demanding customers may request their product be cut from a particular position (e.g., the center) of a pattern, because they feel the quality of the material is higher in that position. - 14.
 Pattern pairing.
 In some plastic wrap manufacturing, the production process, by its nature, produces two widths of raw material simultaneously, an upper output and a lower output.
 Thus, it is essentially unavoidable that one must run the same number of feet of whatever pattern is being used on the upper output as on the lower output.
 A similar situation sometimes happens by accident in paper manufacturing.
 If a defect develops on the "production belt", a small width of paper in the interior of the width is unusable.
 Thus, the machine effectively produces two output widths, one to the left of the defect, the other to the right of the defect. - 15.
 Bundle size and/or minimum purchase quantity.
 In some markets you may be forced to buy product in bundles of a given size, e.g., 10 pieces per bundle.
 Further, you may be forced to make cuts in bundles rather than in individual pieces.
 Thus, even though you have a demand of 15 units for some finished good, you are forced to cut at least 20 units because the bundle size is 10. - 16.
 Saw thickness/kerf.
 If the material is sawed rather than sheared, each saw cut may remove a small amount of material, sometimes called the kerf.
-Precise solution of a cutting stock problem should take into account material lost to the kerf. - 17.
+Precise solution of a cutting stock problem should take into account material lost to the kerf.
+Suppose the kerf is 2 mm.
+You can represent the effect of kerf by adding 2 mm to each final product width and 2 mm to each raw material width. - 17.
 Max "smalls' per pattern.
-There may be a limit on the number of "small" withs in a pattern.
-This restriction might be encountered in the paper industy where rolls of narrow product width have a tendency to tip over, so one does not want to have too many of them to handle in a single pattern.
+There may be a limit on the number of "small" widths in a pattern.
+This restriction might be encountered in the paper industry where rolls of narrow product width have a tendency to tip over, so one does not want to have too many of them to handle in a single pattern.